If you’re over 60 and looking for a decent job, good luck. Senior employment might just be harder than diamonds; sadly viewed with less value.

 I’ve learned that it’s an especially bad sign when the interviewer asks me about the good old days of advertising.
 “Yeah, Sonny, I chiseled those gems out on clay tablets.
 In Sanskrit.”

-AARP suggests that we remind potential employers that our age gives us more ability, maturity, experience and judgment.
-That we work harder, with greater commitment to quality, punctuality and loyalty.
+AARP suggests that we remind potential employers that our age gives us more ability, maturity, experience, and judgment.
+That we work harder, with a greater commitment to quality, punctuality, and loyalty.

 Sounds good, but negative stereotyping trumps all that.

 Remember the saying: “Cunning and experience always win out over youth and exuberance.”
 Let’s hope it’s true.
 For if we are to live out our lives in comfort, at least a million of us need to get some cunning.
 And fast!